MrAppleII/FlagNotification/README.md

 # ReactFlagNotification
 Its a small library for creating notifications/flags for users for React.
 Written in Typescript and very easy to get up and running.
 Feel free to use it however you like.
-Customise it or just use it as it.
+Customize it or just use it as it.

 # Flag Container Props
 The flag container can take a few props to change the position of the flags as well as other styling.